nullified33/Blockpacks/README.md

 1. Run Minecraft with [Chisel Decor]() installed to generate the necessary config folders and files.
 2. Download the folder for the desired blockpack.
 3. Place the blockpack folder in the `config/chiseldecor` directory.
-4. Open the `config/chiseldecor/config.json` file.
+4. Edit the `config/chiseldecor/config.json` file.
 The entry `block_packs` should be a comma separated list of the names of the blockpacks you want to load.
 5. Open Minecraft.
 Your blockpacks should have been loaded!